vectordotdev/vector/rfcs/2020-09-22-4063-tracing_rfc_building_blocks.md

 - OpenTelmetry supports traces, metrics, and potentially logs.
 Do we want to support all incoming?
 Does this mean three sources?
 - Do we want to add [an exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/master/exporter) to OpenTelemetry?
+- OpenTelemetry Collectors generally allow exposing performance data on the collectors via [extensions](https://github.com/open-telemetry/opentelemetry-collector/tree/master/extension) locally.
+Do we want to do this as an extension of our internal metrics work via the GraphQL interface?

 ## Follow up work